Tiffilore/Monkey_Business/README.md

  _to be continued..._

-## Step 2: Implement a Small Initial Instruction Set for the interactive environment
+## Step 2: Implement a small initial instruction set for the interactive environment

 - new interactive environment in directory `session`
     - inspo from [ghci](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html#ghci-commands) and [gore](https://github.com/motemen/gore)